Practical tips

 • If you are flying to Chiang Mai from abroad, you will most likely land at one of its biggest international airportsits main international airportChiang Mai International Airport CNX, located about 4 km (2.4 miles) southwest of the city center.
 After passing immigration and collecting the baggage, passengers have a variety of options to reach their final destination - whether it's a taxi waiting just outside the terminal or a shared minibus that offers a scenic ride through the city.

-These are also the best (and the cheapest) airports to fly into Chiang Mai.
-As they are used by many airlines serving the same routes, the competition for passengers is fierce – with decreased airfare as a result.
+These are also the best (and cheapest) airports to fly into Chiang Mai.
+As they are used by many airlines serving the same routes, the competition for passengers is fierce, and airfare decreases as a result.

 Best airports to fly into Chiang Mai: Chian Mai Airport (CNX)